hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

-e) **Stock temperature, T** — Required to adjust for the effect of changes in viscosity of water (the suspending medium) on pipe friction loss.
+e) **Stock temperature, T** — Required to adjust for the effect of changes in viscosity of water (the suspending medium) on pipe frictional losses.

 f) **Freeness** — Used to indicate the degree of refining or to define the